Sasaeng fan: Individual idols

 In a July 2018 interview, Brian, a member of the R&B duo Fly to the Sky, stated that packages had been delivered to his personal address and that he was worried not only for himself but for his family, who were also being harassed.
 He said, "I want to know what this person's reason is for leaving comments this bad, and I want them to stop."
 Other individual responses include Got7's Mark and Youngjae, Exo's Lay, and Ailee, all of whom have reproached sasaeng fans for following idols back to their residences, flooding idols' phones with calls and texts, taking unwanted videos and pictures of idols, and following idols as they met their schedules.

 In April 2016, Girls' Generation band member Taeyeon complained of receiving constant calls from strangers.
 She posted screenshots showing missed calls from strangers on Instagram, saying "Just let me sleep", and "This is not helping at all for both of us".

 In April 2016, Shinee member Key posted a photo on Instagram of a KakaoTalk group chat of full of foreign fans.
 He stated that he had been struggling as a result of the number of chat room invitations and missed calls from sasaeng fans, and is quoted as addressing them to say, "You can't call yourself a fan", and "It is really insulting and unbearable".

 Idol groups

-In 2013, the members of band Exo collectively expressed their frustration, noting the unfair treatment suffered by "normal" fans often mistaken for sasaengs.
+In 2013, the members of band Exo collectively expressed their frustration and disappointment, noting the unfair treatment suffered by "normal" fans often mistaken for sasaengs.
 Member Suho called on sasaengs to stop such behavior if they truly cared about the group.